SteveJustin1963/tec-SCOPE/README.md

 ### display
 The Tec-1 has 6 digits of display to show the angle of degrees and minutes arranged as address xxxx and data xx per default monitor program mode.
+Assuming we dome some sort of calibration

-I propose when we press A then as you move the scope (motor or hand) the angle numbers will update, as azimuth-alt to 1 degree
+I propose when we press A and as we move the scope (motor or hand) the angle numbers will update in real time, as azimuth-alt to 1 degree, thus

 - 0299 23 is 299 degs 23 deg
 press + once then only alt is displayed to higher precision.
 - 0299 44 is 299 degs 44 minutes